Abhidongre/Plant-Disease-Detection-System-for-Sustainable-Agriculture/README.md

 ## 🖼️ Dataset

-The project uses a labeled dataset of plant images categorized by disease type.
-Images are preprocessed into uniform dimensions (128x128 pixels) for model training.
+The project uses a labeled dataset of plant images categorized by disease type, primarily including plants such as apple, blueberry, cherry, corn, grape, orange, peach, potato, strawberry, and tomato.
+Images are preprocessed into uniform dimensions (256x256 pixels) for model training.
 If you'd like to use your own dataset, ensure it's structured as follows:

 ```
 Dataset/